RITHISH-REDDY/my_static_websites/my projects page.md

-This is the sample static website that i had created:
+This is the sample static website that i have created fro mobile view only:

 ---------------------  https://myprospage1.ccbp.tech/   ------------------